imvikaspathak/Numpy-library-important-functions-for-data-science-/README.md

-# Learning Objective
+#--Learning Objective--#

-## This is numpy tutorial for array of data science and also data analyst where we will be read how numpy library associated with array module and there functions useses.
+#---This is numpy tutorial for array of data science and also data analyst where we will be read how numpy library associated with array module and there functions useses---#

-### In this topic we will cover most useble functions of numpy libray which is use in data science and data analyst your daily project activity.
+#---In this topic we will cover most useble functions of numpy libray which is use in data science and data analyst your daily project activity---#

 **Build foundation for understanding for arrays through numpy library.**
 **Have familiarity for accessing elements through numpy library.**